 Magnesium:

-Magnesium of the stored cowpea grains was determined by atomic absorption spectrophotometry method using the method of Oliveira et al., (2023).
+Magnesium of the stored cowpea grains was determined by the atomic absorption spectrophotometry method using the method of Oliveira et al. (2023).
 200μL of the extract from the sample, 3.5mL of lanthanum, and 3.3mL of Milli-Q water were added to a test tube, homogenized in a shaker, and read in the atomic absorption spectrum, previously selecting the specific wavelength of each element in the software of the device.
 A standard calibration curve was made for the reading of each element in the device.

 Zinc:

-Zinc contents of the stored cowpea was determined by inductively coupled plasma optical emission spectrometry method – ICP-OES (Optima 4300DV, Perkin Elmer, and Norwalk, USA) using the method of Oliveira et al., (2023).
+Zinc contents of the stored cowpea were determined by the inductively coupled plasma optical emission spectrometry method – ICP-OES (Optima 4300DV, Perkin Elmer, Norwalk, USA) using the method of Oliveira et al. (2023).
 0.5g of cowpea sample was placed in a microwave tube and 2mL of 30% (v v-1) hydrogen peroxide (H2O2) was added to a tube and kept covered overnight to digest.
-Then, 3mL of concentrated nitric acid (HNO3) was added to a tube; after 2hrs, this material was subjected to heating in a cavity microwave apparatus, according to the standard operating procedure (SOP) LMIN008, I. 07, and digested at 1200W, temperature of 200°C, and pressure of 120psi, temperature and pressure were maintained for 5min.
-After complete digestion, the tubes were removed from the apparatus, kept in a hood to cooled, and opened after 30min.
-After resting for 15min, it was slowly filtered in a filter paper and adjusted to 25mL.
+Then, 3mL of concentrated nitric acid (HNO3) was added to a tube; after 2 hours, this material was subjected to heating in a cavity microwave apparatus, according to the standard operating procedure (SOP) LMIN008, I. 07, and digested at 1200W, temperature of 200°C, and pressure of 120psi, temperature and pressure were maintained for 5min.
+After complete digestion, the tubes were removed from the apparatus, kept in a hood to cool, and opened after 30 minutes.
+After resting for 15 minutes, it was slowly filtered through a filter paper and adjusted to 25mL.
 The readings were then carried out in the inductively coupled plasma optical emission spectrometry (ICP-OES), according to the SOP of Embrapa LMIN-026, rev. 01.

 3. RESULTS AND DISCUSSION

-3.1 Effect of Clove, Ginger and West Africa Black Pepper on Sensory Attributes of Boiled Cowpea Grains Stored for Four Months
+3.1 Effect of Clove, Ginger and West African Black Pepper on Sensory Attributes of Boiled Cowpea Grains Stored for Four Months

-The sensory evaluation of boiled cowpea grains stored for four months was conducted using a hedonic scale to measure preference levels as shown in Table 1.
+The sensory evaluation of boiled cowpea grains stored for four months was conducted using a hedonic scale to measure preference levels, as shown in Table 1.
 For clove oil treatments, the control group (0 g) had the highest aroma score (8.11), while the 0.75 g dosage had the lowest (6.47), with a mean aroma score of 6.898.
-This could be due to the fact that panelist are used to eating boiled beans without the addition of these spices.
-This is in agreement with the report of Kausar et al. (2017) who had a sensory score for flavor of biscuit from 100% wheat (control) higher than that of biscuit flavored with 2.5% ginger.
+This could be due to the fact that panellists are used to eating boiled beans without the addition of these spices.
+This is in agreement with the report of Kausar et al. (2017), who had a sensory score for flavor of biscuit from 100% wheat (control), higher than that of biscuit flavored with 2.5% ginger.
 However, as the concentration of clove oil increased, there was a noticeable decline in aroma, taste, and mouthfeel, reaching the lowest scores at the 0.75 concentration (aroma: 6.47, taste: 6.67, mouthfeel: 6.60).
 This could be due to the overpowering nature of clove oil at higher concentrations, which may mask the natural flavors of the cowpea, leading to reduced sensory appeal (Aliakbarlu and Sadaghiani, 2015).
-This is in agreement with the report of Arogundade et al., (2023) who reported that biscuit produce from wheat flour had the highest score in term of taste than biscuit that was floured with ginger.
+This is in agreement with the report of Arogundade et al. (2023) who reported that biscuit produced from wheat flour had the highest score in terms of taste than biscuits that was floured with ginger.

-In contrast, the evaluation of WABP oil showed different trends (table1).
+In contrast, the evaluation of WABP oil showed different trends (Table 1).
 The control sample with no added oil scored lower across all sensory attributes (aroma: 5.04, appearance: 5.27, taste: 5.19, mouthfeel: 4.80, overall acceptability: 5.02), indicating a lower preference.
 However, when WABP oil was introduced, the scores improved significantly, particularly at the 0.25% concentration, where aroma (6.61), appearance (6.87), taste (7.08), mouthfeel (7.02), and overall acceptability (7.30) were all notably